-From an opportunity offered in the Government's Localism proposals in early 2011 to this full scale consultation document has taken considerable effort, and is no small achievement.
+Work on this Neighbourhood Plan commenced following an opportunity offered in the Government's Localism proposals in early 2011.
+To achieve its completion has taken considerable effort, and is no small achievement.

-Since the Parish Council decided to take up the opportunity in January 2011, we have held a wide variety of consultation events including public meetings with residents and other stakeholders, businesses, landowners and developers.
-We have endeavoured to keep all parties informed through meetings, the Parish web-site, Social Media and the Parish Newsletter.
+This Plan has been generated from a wide variety of surveys and consultation events including public meetings with residents and other stakeholders, businesses, landowners and developers.
+Throughout its preparation, we have kept all parties informed through meetings, the Parish web-site, Social Media and the Parish Newsletter.

-Much of the work behind this Plan has been carried out on a voluntarily basis by the Parish Council's Neighbourhood Plan Committee complemented by a number of residents who were co-opted to bring additional expertise and experience.
+Much of the work behind this plan has been carried out on a voluntarily basis by Colwich Parish Council's Neighbourhood Plan committee, complimented by a number of residents who were co-opted to bring additional expertise and experience.
 Additional support and assistance has been provided by officers of Stafford Borough Council, Planning Aid and the Staffordshire Wildlife Trust.
-Although we have enlisted the help of a paid administrator, we have been determined to complete as much as possible of the Plan by ourselves so that we can say it has been prepared by and for the people who live and work in Colwich Parish,
+Although we have enlisted the help of a paid administrator, we have been determined to complete as much as possible of the plan by ourselves so that we can say it has been prepared by and for the people who live and work in the Parish of Colwich.